grscwf/twin-mt/nero-paths.md

 - These steps can be done before (1):
   - (2) Try casting any spell.
   - (3) Cast mage-sight.
-  - (4) Connect to the Sprite.
+  - (4) Tap the mirror to get the Sprite.
 - Player will probably be here on 1st - 2rd playthrough.
-- (5) Ask the Sprite for access to the poltergeist device.
+- (5) Ask the Sprite to contact the poltergeist device.
 - Sprite now asks for device name.
 - (6) Ask Ivex about the poltergeist device to get the name.
   - This can be done earlier, anytime after (1).